Kate Valk

-Each week, the group dynamic is defined by who attends the session, which lasts over three hours.
-The group gathers around an assortment of books and a pizza pie, and a short sharing period ensues.
-Then the task is set for each person, for the next hour or so, to sit with pen and pad and write--to write whatever comes to them, sometimes a continuation of a story they've been working on, sometimes an impromptu encounter of pen and page.
-Then, when the group consciousness decides the writing time is up, each person reads aloud to the group what they have written, and receives feedback.
+The weekly, large group dynamic is defined by who attends the session, which lasts over four hours.
+The group gathers around pizza, and a social period ensues.
+Then the task is set for each person, for the next hour or so, to sit with pen and pad and write–to write whatever comes to them, sometimes a continuation of a story they’ve been working on, sometimes an impromptu encounter of pen and page.
+Then, when the group consciousness decides the writing time is up, each person reads aloud what they have written, everyone listens, and the group discusses what they have heard.

-I have attended several sessions and have been amazed at how this group functions: as a therapeutic family, a one-room schoolhouse.
+I have attended several Saturday sessions and have been amazed at how this group functions: as a therapeutic family, a one-room schoolhouse.
 This kind of liberty is not often afforded in the lives of the young people involved.
 Theirs is a neighborhood not normally conducive to quiet self-examination and artistic creation.
-The writing group has become a real destination for these young people as an outlet of expression--their numbers are increasing with every session--and a place to shape a set of positive values.
+The writing group has become a real destination for these young people as an outlet of expression–their numbers are increasing with every session–and a place to shape a set of positive values.

 Sincerely,